mariamasoliver/connect-to-ARC/README.md

-# Super easy guide to connect to the ARC (Advanced Research Computing) cluster
+# Super easy guide to connect to the ARC cluster
-Here we will go over the main points to connect to ARC, if you want further information you can visit: https://rcs.ucalgary.ca/ARC_Cluster_Guide
+ARC stands for Advanced Research Computing.
+Here we will cover how to log in and run jobs.
+If you want further information you can visit: https://rcs.ucalgary.ca/ARC_Cluster_Guide